monkberry/monkberry.github.io/docs/getting-started.md

 {% endif %}
 ```

-Now we can use in inside our `template.monk`:
+Now we can use it inside our `template.monk`:

 ```twig
 {% import Todo from `todo.monk` %}